 External Provider Costs.
 External provider costs consist primarily of the costs for medical care provided by non-InnovAge providers.
-We separate external provider costs into four categories: inpatient (e.g., hospital), housing (e.g., assisted living), outpatient and pharmacy.
+We separate external provider costs into four categories: inpatient (e.g., hospital and skilled nursing facility), housing (e.g., assisted living), outpatient and pharmacy.
 In aggregate, external provider costs represent the largest portion of our expenses.

 Cost of Care, Excluding Depreciation and Amortization.
 Cost of care, excluding depreciation and amortization, includes the costs we incur to operate our care delivery model.
 This includes costs related to IDTs, salaries, wages and benefits for center-level staff, participant transportation, medical supplies, occupancy, insurance and other operating costs.
 IDT employees include medical doctors, registered nurses, social workers, physical, occupational, and speech therapists, nursing assistants, and transportation workers.
 Center-level employees include clinic managers, dieticians, activity assistants and certified nursing assistants.
 Cost of care excludes any expenses associated with sales and marketing activities incurred at a local level as well as any allocation of our corporate, general and administrative expenses.
 A portion of our cost of care is fixed relative to the number of participants we serve, such as occupancy and insurance expenses.
 The remainder of our cost of care, including our employee-related costs, is directly related to the number of participants cared for in a center.
-As a result, as revenue increases due to census growth, cost of care, excluding depreciation and amortization, typically decreases as a percentage of revenue.
-As we open new centers, we expect cost of care, excluding depreciation and amortization, to increase in absolute dollars due to higher census and facility related costs.
+As a result, as revenue increases due to census growth, cost of care, excluding depreciation and amortization, to increase in absolute dollars due to higher census and facility related costs.